Database Matching Under Noisy Synchronization Errors

 } where the index $J$ is drawn uniformly from $[m_n]$. \end{defn} \end{sloppypar}

+Observe that the performance criterion considered in Definition~\ref{defn:matchingschemeidentical} allows a sublinear fraction of the rows to be mismatched.
+This near-perfect performance criterion allows us to utilize communication and information-theoretic tools and work with arbitrary distributions whereas as far as we are aware the prior work considering the perfect recovery criterion mainly focuses on one specific distribution.
+This success criterion is also known as \emph{near-perfect} or \emph{almost-perfect recovery}~\cite{kunisky2022strong}.
+Other success definitions include \emph{perfect recovery}~\cite{cullina,dai2019database,kunisky2022strong}, where \emph{all} rows have to be perfectly aligned, and \emph{weak-recovery} or \emph{linear-error}~\cite{kunisky2022strong} where a constant fraction of the rows is allowed to be mismatched.
+For an extensive comparison of the Gaussian database alignment results under these different performance criteria, please see~\cite{kunisky2022strong}.

-We stress that both in database matching and correlation detection settings, the relationship between the row size $m_n$, the column size $n$ and the database distribution parameters are the parameters of interest~\cite{kunisky2022strong,zeynepdetecting2022,tamir2022joint}.
+We stress that in database matching, the relationship between the row size $m_n$, the column size $n$, and the database distribution parameters are of interest~\cite{kunisky2022strong,zeynepdetecting2022,tamir2022joint}.
 Note that for fixed column size $n$, as the row size $m_n$ increases, matching becomes harder.
 This is because for a given column size $n$, as the row size $m_n$ increases, so does the probability of mismatch as a result of having a larger candidate row set.
 Furthermore, as stated in~\cite[Theorem 1.2]{kunisky2022strong}, for distributions with parameters constant in $n$ and $m_n$, the regime of interest is the logarithmic regime where $n\sim \log m_n$.
 Thus, we utilize the \emph{database growth rate} introduced in~\cite{shirani8849392} to characterize the relationship between the row size $m_n$ and the column size $n$.